 The script should be easy to integrate into an existing website.
 There are two sensible approaches to accomplish that:

 - Simply use the enclosed gb.php script, which will output a complete HTML file to the browser.
 This script uses an HTML document (gb-template.html) as a template file, which can get customized completely.
-Since version 3.0 this file can be found in the base directory (usually "/gb") of the guestbook script.
-This way it is easier to verify any link destinations or image file references.

 - If your website is already script-driven anyways you might want to include the guestbook